Inspiring Bright Minds

-Education is about so much more than the exam syllabus, and the Scholars’ Programme encourages students to embrace an intellectual world beyond the textbook: one of exploration and discovery, curiosity and inspiration.
+"The Inspiring Bright Minds programme encourages Godolphin students to undertake challenges and to embrace an intellectual world beyond the text book: one of exploration and discovery, curiosity and inspiration.
+Godolphin’s Bright Minds

 to think for themselves and

 At Godolphin, opportunities abound for students to pursue their academic interests beyond the classroom, to aspire to challenging careers and to take possession of their education.
 A variety of stimulating clubs exist to inspire students: whether it is to learn Mandarin and Ancient Greek, or to study world cinema.
 Some choose book groups and chess, learn CAD or how to edit film and the School Gazette, while others may prefer to try their hand at coding with the CyberFirst Girls Competition or code breaking, with the weekly Cipher Challenge run by GCHQ and Southampton University.

 In addition to the Annual Godolphin Lecture and termly ‘Inspiring People’ lectures by leaders in their fields, a programme of ‘GO Discover’ sessions takes place weekly to widen students’ focus.
 Subjects might range from Anglo-Saxon poetry, Astro Physics and Forensics, to ISIS, Climate Change or the Cold War.
 These are required for scholars, but open to all.
 Firefly, the VLE, also provides students with links to extension documentaries, talks and MOOCS.
 Students showing promise in particular subjects in the First to Fourth Year may be invited to take part in an Alpinist (accelerated learning programme) Morning where they will work on an aspect not covered by the curriculum.
 New from 2017 is the Juniors weekly General Knowledge and the SATIPS Challenge.